 4. Prep for your Animals

 This may or may not apply to you, but if you have animals, a barn, or something of that sort – you have some major prepping to get done.
 An employee of ours has a ranch with cows, horses, goats, turkeys, dogs, and chickens.
 She told us, “It can get really muddy and yucky during the winter time.
 Once winter comes, it’s too cold to be spending time building and fixing structures.”
 So starting in September, they stock up on hay for the winter and lay lots of gravel down to not track so much mud (which is great for all yards).
 Also, make sure all the roofs in the coops and horse stalls are secure and ready with on leaks.
 Makes sure the feeders are secure and ready, too.

 5. Fix Leaks

 Speaking of fixing leaks, make sure that your home’s roof is also secure from leaks.
-Don’t forget to close your air ducts and install weather-stripping where needed.
+A slow leak can actually do more damage to your walls and ceiling than a fast, flood-like leak.
+You may also want to close your air ducts and install weather-stripping where needed.

 6. Stock Up and Save

 In general, you should always have an emergency stock of food, supplies, and funds – for any time of the year!
 Make sure you check on these stocks to make sure everything you have saved up can still prepare you for an emergency of any kind.
 Don’t forget things like firewood, snow shovels, salt or ice melt, canned food and water.